gatsbyjs/gatsby/docs/docs/sourcing-from-graphcms.md

 - You have an active GraphCMS account
 - You've created a new GraphCMS project (preferably using the `Blog Starter` template)

-All schema and data references in this guide are from the `Blog Starter` template.
+All schema and data references in this guide are from the GraphCMS `Blog Starter` template.

 ### Create a new Gatsby site